fl101/awardfares-blog/_posts/2023-11-09-roame-travel.md

 ### 5. Guides, Tutorials, and Resources

 Roame has great guides on how to transfer points from credit cards to loyalty program to be able to redeem flights at the best rates.
-In addition, we spend significant time at AwardFares crafting state-of-the-art guides and updated resources with what our users are looking for.
+In addition, we spend significant time at AwardFares crafting state-of-the-art guides and updated resources with what our users want to know.

 From finding the cheapest flight redemptions, per-program sweet spots, all the way to building the perfect award to difficult destinations, our amazing blog and monthly newsletter have all the information you'll be looking for.

 <img src="../assets/img/roame-travel/af-blog.webp" alt="AwardFares Blog." />